Here, you bridge counseling expertise with advanced practice and leadership.

 3. Submit a statement describing personal and professional goals for seeking an Ed.D. in Counselor Education and Supervision, and a vita or resume summarizing prior education, employment history and pertinent professional activities.

-4. Submit official transcripts: (1) all undergraduate transcripts and (2) transcript showing earned (or anticipated) master's degree in counseling or closely related field from an accredited institution with a minimum GPA of 3.0.
+4. Submit official transcripts: (1) all undergraduate transcripts and (2) transcript showing earned (or anticipated) master's degree in counseling, psychology, addictions (with a counseling concentration) from an accredited institution with a minimum GPA of 3.0.

 5. Submit proof of having taken the Graduate Record Exam within the previous five years.
 Unofficial GRE scores for verbal and quantitative sections are accepted with application however, the complete and official GRE scores are required before admission.
 Combined verbal and quantitative score of 302 points and a 4.0 on the analytical writing section are suggested.

 6. Submit three letters of recommendation by professionals who hold doctorates or master's degrees in counseling or related fields.